zwiseman/LoyaltyProgram/README.md

 # LoyaltyProgram

-MVC React application generated with .NET 5.0.
+.NET MVC with React application generated with .NET 5.0.

 To run install .NET 5.0
 Clone the repository restore nuget packages, build and run!